Languages of Kenya

+The two official languages of Kenya, Swahili and English, are widely spoken as lingua francas; however, including second-language speakers, Swahili is more widely spoken than English.
+Swahili is a Bantu language native to East Africa and English is inherited from British colonial rule.

 Overview

 According to Ethnologue, there are a total of 68 languages spoken in Kenya.
 This variety is a reflection of the country's diverse population that includes most major ethnoracial and linguistic groups found in Africa (see Languages of Africa).